liuggio/godfather/README.md

 - If you have a lot of classes that differs only by their behaviour...
 - If you have multiple conditional statements in order to define different behaviours...
-- Given an Object you want to know its manager...
+- Given an object you want to know its manager...

 ## Installation

-`composer require liuggio/godfather dev-master``
+`composer require liuggio/godfather dev-master`

 ## A simple use case

-Imagine that you want to add to a cart item a product and some options.
+Imagine that you want to add a product into a cartitem with some options.
-The problem arises when the products have different policies/behaviours.
+The problem is that you have multiple products, and each product has a different policy/behaviour.

 You could find the code of this use case in: [tests/Godfather/Test/FunctionalTest.php](https://github.com/liuggio/godfather/blob/master/tests/Godfather/Test/FunctionalTest.php)                                                                                                                                                                                                                      tests/GodFather/Test/FunctionalTest.php

-before the cure:
+**before the cure:**

 ```php
 // Pseudo Code